StevenZhou90/CAST/README.md

 ### Subsample Verification Sets

+Found in file CAST/dataset_builder/subset_tool.py
+'''
+'''Add the path to your attribute dataset here: Make sure it is a npy file''' attrARR_path =

+'''Add the path to your list of image paths here: Make sure it is a npy file''' paths_path =

+'''Add the path to a csv with all attribute column names''' columns =

+'''OPTIONAL: Add indexes of training samples''' train_set =

+filter_tool = FilterClass(attrARR_path, paths_path, columns=columns, train_set=train_set)

+'''Examples of tuple inputs''' attr1 = ('Heavy_Makeup', 'abs', 0, 100)
+attr2 = ('vitor_gender', 0)
+attr_list = [attr1, attr2]
+'''

-Inside the run.py file.
-Pass in the desired paths for the attribute array and the paths for each row.
-Pass in a csv with the column names, otherwise the first row of the attribute array will be taken as the column row.
+1. Go to the run.py file.
+Pass in the desired paths for the attribute array, the paths for each object, and an optional csv with the column names (if no csv exists, do not pass in a columns variable).
+Pass in a mask for the training indexes if desired
+2. Declare a list of tuples in attr_list.
+Each tuple will be taken as directions to filter by a certain attribute.
+The first item in the tuple should be the name of the attribute.

-Create a list of tuples.
-If the data hold numerical data, create a tuple with a length of four with the first index being the attribute name, then if the data should be split using an absolute attribute value or by percentiles.
-Then pass in the bottom bound and upper bound for the scale defined before.
-Create tuples of length 2 for categorical data with the first index being the column name and the second being the class to filter for.
+   - If the attribute holds categorical data, then the tuple will be of length 2 with the second item being the class to filter for.

-Now, edit the parameters of the SubsetClass declaration.
-The first parameter takes in the results of the filter tool and thus should not be changed.
-Now define the parameters for the number of validation sets, the number of matches in a set, the number of non-matches in a set, the name of the validation dataset folder, if the tool needs to filter by replacement, and the tuple list used for the filter tool.
+   - If the attribute holds numerical data, the tuple will be of length 4.
+The second item will be either 'abs' or 'rank' which determines how the filter      tool will filter by aboslute values or percentile ranks respectivly.
+The next two items will the lower and upper bounds for the scale defined prior
+3. Now pass in the parameters for the SubsetClass creation

 Run the run.py file now and the result should be a folder with the sets and a description of the folder.
 ```